sudoyashi/Joshis-Garage/_posts/2022-05-15-carbconversion.markdown

 Checking spark plugs is a very tedious method of tuning but it is still something worth keeping in your back pocket during diagnosis!
 Use it to aid your findings, most people do not have the skill and expertise to simply use spark plugs to tune carburetors.

-#### Air Fuel Ratio (AFR) Gauge
+#### Air Fuel Ratio (AFR) Gauge - Do this one.

-The new age of tuning, with little drawbacks.
+Tuning with technology.

 A wideband AFR gauge is comprised of an O2 sensor and a gauge measuring small changes in voltage.
 The O2 sensor is different than your normal O2 sensor on factory cars.
 Factory sensors have a limited range of values they can measure.
 All it will say is if you're at ~14.7 or not!
 The factory's goal is to adhere to the 14.7 AFR as closely as possible throughout the RPM range for efficiency, power, and adherence to emissions.
 That is not the tuner's goal.
 Wideband O2 sensors are able to measure and output values outside of the 14.7 AFR range.
 This is what we want to see and how we want to tune.

 O2 sensors work like this: the car provides its energy (5V usually) to heat up its sensor.
 This sensor measures the oxygen levels wherever it is installed in your exhaust system.
 The sensor will produce a proportional amount of electrical output and that output is finally inputted to our gauge which will spew out some number that makes sense to us.

 The drawback?
-It's not the end all answer to everything.
-You may get a misleading lean or rich mixture when in fact you have a vacuum leak!
+Your AFR readings are NOT the end all answer to everything.
+The majority of the time it is very accurate, but somteimes you may get a misleading lean or rich mixture when in fact you have a vacuum leak!
 There is nothing wrong with your AFR, it's your setup that has to be correct.
 If you are tuning on a vacuum leak or fuel pressure inadequacy, you will not be able to accurately tune.
 Confirm with a smoke test.

 Refer to this chart of preferred AFR values.
 We want a range between 12.2 and 16.5 [https://www.safrtool.com/SAFR-AFR-values.asp](https://www.safrtool.com/SAFR-AFR-values.asp)